milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 Skip to main content
-Enter your search term to display live search results.
-Use TAB key to navigate results.
 1. Scope and updates of this User Privacy Notice
 2. Controller
 3. Data protection officer and contact